d3h/ninjalets/README.txt

   Taxonomy ['tax']
   ...etc...

 ctrl-L takes you to the URL bar (at least in Windows it does... mac/linux equivalent anyone?).
-So "ctrl-L mod" is all you need to type to the modules page.
+So "ctrl-L mod" is all you need to type to invoke the bookmarklet and get to the modules page.